smileservices/dev_blogpposts/DEVOPS/AAA_LINUX_CHEATSHEET.md

 For example to copy a file named file.txt from a remote server with IP 10.10.0.2 run the following command:
 `scp -P {port} {remote_username}@{remote ip}:/remote/file.txt /local/directory`

+To copy a file from local to a remote place:
+`scp /path/to/local/file username@remote_ip:/path/to/remote/directory`

 # Logging